-The Resolution Horse Company is an Arizona-based (and soon to be Oregon-based) 501(c)(3) nonprofit public charity…
+The Resolution Horse Company is an Oregon-based 501(c)(3) nonprofit public charity…

 … that uses horses to improve the lives of special-needs and at-risk children and families.
-Resolution was originally incorporated in Utah in 2010 and moved to its present 30-acre facility in Chino Valley, Arizona (near Prescott) in mid-2015.
-Resolution has now served over 600 children, who have ridden more than 7,500 sessions.
+Resolution was originally incorporated in Utah in 2010 and relocated to Bend, Oregon, in 2019.
+To this point, Resolution has served over 600 children, who have ridden more than 7,500 sessions.
 The program is free.

 Resolution’s program begins with the horses, rescued from situations of neglect or abuse.
 After rehabilitation and training, the horses work with the children, who participate in a number of horse- and riding-related activities that are customized to each child’s particular needs.